Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Location/Location.md

 ### [[Galactic Arm]]

 ### [[Galactic Sector]]
-Crucible of the Cosmos: a place in the galaxy where most stars are reborn and mega structures are forged, many solar systems and home worlds orbit this place as it is a center of intra-galaxic trade, migration, and power
+Crucible of the Cosmos: a place in the galaxy where most stars are reborn and mega structures are forged, many solar systems and home worlds orbit this place as it is a center of intra-galaxic trade, migration, and technological power

 # [[Non-Stellar System]]
 Celestia systems without a central star